t-prinz/ansible-eda/README.md

 ### Define a Job Template

+Note that you need to enable "Prompt on launch" in the Variables section in order for the playbook to have access to `ansible_eda`

 ```
 Name: EDA - Hello
 Inventory: EDA Inventory
 Project: EDA
 Playbook: say-hello.yml
+In the Variables section, enable "Prompt on launch"
 ```

 ### Define an Application